- Posted on: 05 Jun, 2024

 Our timing belt Technician replaces, on average, a timing belt kit 2 or 3 times a week.
 He has the experience and the specialist tools to hand, carrying out the most intricate of timing belt replacements.

-Our Technician made a note that the rocker cover gaskets had gone “hard” and leaked oil down the rear of engine area.
+Our Technician made a note that the rocker cover gaskets had gone “hard” and leaked oil down the rear of the engine area.
 They looked and felt more than 3 years old and were covered in some form of bonding sealant.
 The ignition coils had the loom attached by tie wraps.
-This was because the locking connectors had been broken on previous removal.
-These hold the loom connectors into place on the ignition coils.
+This was because the locking connectors had been broken on the previous removal.
+These hold the loom connectors in place on the ignition coils.

-With the timing belt covers removed the deterioration of the timing belt was visible.
-You can see this clearly in the images, all the fibres from the timing belt left behind the plastic covers.
-Note the tipex marks on the right cam shaft sprockets.
+Note the tipex marks on the right camshaft sprockets.
 This later identified that the camshafts had not been timed up correctly possibly by not using the VAG camshaft clamps.
 Further removal of components identified the dampener had not been replaced, this keeps the tension on the belt via a relay roller tensioning dampener.

 The main cause of the failure was due to the water pump bearing collapsing.
 This allowed the timing belt to move outwards towards the front of the car catching the water pump pulley guide, (see image with water pump, centre of picture, black pulley).